Siege of Fort Pulaski: Federal advance

 The Union advance on Fort Pulaski began on November 24, 1861.
-Following reconnaissance that Confederates had abandoned Tybee Island, Flag Officer Du Pont ordered forward an amphibious raid with three gunboats at the Tybee Island Lighthouse.
+Following reconnaissance that Confederates had abandoned Tybee Island, Du Pont ordered forward an amphibious raid with three gunboats at the Tybee Island Lighthouse.
 Under a two-hour ship's bombardment, the Confederate pickets set fire to the lighthouse and withdrew.
-Commander Christopher Rodgers, USS Flag, led a landing party of sailors and Marines in thirteen surf-boats to occupy the Lighthouse and the Martello tower, and flew the national flag from them.
+Commander Christopher Rodgers, USS Flag, led a landing party of sailors and Marines in thirteen surf-boats to occupy the lighthouse and the Martello tower, and flew the national flag from them.
 Overnight, a reduced company set false campfires to misdirect the Confederates ashore.
-Two days later commanding Flag Officer Du Pont and General Thomas Sherman made a personal reconnaissance, and on 29 November, General Gillmore, the command's chief engineering officer, with three companies of the Fourth New Hampshire, took formal possession of the entire island without opposition.
-The Navy set the logistics train in motion, and by December 20, the Army had sufficient materials for establishing "a permanent possession".
+Two days later Du Pont and Sherman made a personal reconnaissance, and on 29 November, Major General Quincy Adams Gillmore, the command's chief engineering officer, with three companies of the Fourth New Hampshire, took formal possession of the entire island without opposition.
+The navy set the logistics train in motion, and by December 20, the army had sufficient materials for establishing "a permanent possession".

 The last blockade runner to make Savannah was the British steam ship Fingal.
 Its cargo of arms and munitions reached the entrance to Wassaw Sound at the mouth of the Savannah River on a clear night in mid November, but heavy fog in the early morning masked the ship's progress across the bar and upriver.
-Later she made two unsuccessful attempts at escaping the blockade before being converted into an ironclad.
+Later, she made two unsuccessful attempts at escaping the blockade before being converted into an ironclad.
 Pulaski's share on ship's manifest was two 24-pounder Blakely rifles and a large consignment of British-made Enfield infantry rifles.
-As the Union Flag Officer Du Pont sought to close the alternative channels local ships used, he sank stone-filled ships in the Savannah River channel, and stationed gunboats at two southerly estuaries, Wassaw Sound, south of Wilmington Island, and Ossabaw Sound at Skidaway Island.
+As Du Pont sought to close the alternative channels local ships used, he sank stone-filled ships in the Savannah River channel, and stationed gunboats at two southerly estuaries, Wassaw Sound, south of Wilmington Island, and Ossabaw Sound at Skidaway Island.

 On November 26 Tattnall's flag, CSS "Old" Savannah, in company with Resolute and Sampson sortied out from under Fort Pulaski's guns in a "brave but brief" attack on the Union ships outside the bar, driving them out to sea.
-Tattnall's squadron withdrew up the Savannah River for refit and two days later, the same three resupplied the Fort with six months provisions, despite "the spirited opposition of Federal ships".
+Tattnall's squadron withdrew up the Savannah River for refit and two days later, the same three resupplied the fort with six months provisions, despite "the spirited opposition of Federal ships".
 "Old Savannah was partially disabled but returned to harbor.
 Sampson received considerable damage, returning to patrol the Savannah River only in mid-November the following year.